APS-USAXS/usaxs-ipython/examples/use_linkam.md

 Import this file into your session with: `import tseq`

+If you must edit this file later, then re-import with: `reload(tseq)`

 ### Test

 Test this plan with: `summarize_plan(tseq.my_temperature_sequence(10, 20, 0.85, "PS bar", 50, 80, 5))`